Parent & Student Information

 The Department does not provide personal accident insurance for students.
 Parents and guardians are responsible for paying the cost of medical treatment for injured students including any transport costs.
 Student accident insurance policies are available from some commercial insurers.
 These cover a range of medical expenses not covered by Medicare and Private Health Insurance.

-Student scores, academic reports, attendance and other assessment information are available to parents/guardians via a login and password system.
+It should be noted that information, images, and work samples published to the College website, social media or external publications can be accessed by a global audience.
+This includes the twice a term college newsletter which is published to this website.
+However, student scores, academic reports, attendance and other assessment information are available to parents/guardians only via a login and password system.
 The link to Compass can be found on the College website.

 Any image or part of an image, information or work samples will be removed from the College Website or other platforms if requested at any time by a parent/guardian.
-You may withdraw permission to publish your child’s images, work samples or achievements at any time in the future.

 SERVICES